isomerpages/nlb-sarbica/_programme/Papers (details to be advised).md

 I am **Ms. Saw Nan Nwe** working for the National Archives of Myanmar for twenty nine years since I have got my first degree.
 I have got Master of Public Administration (MPA) from Yangon University of Economics in 2017.
 I haven’t got any diploma and degree in Archival studies but I have learned that from my seniors and in job training since I joined my job.
 Some of my seniors have got degree at Master in Records and Archives Management from abroad.
 In addition, my seniors were trained by experts from American, Canada, UK, Malaysia and India in 1982 according the UNDP Program.
 Now all of seniors were retired.
 As I have mentioned above, I have been learning archival studies from my seniors and short term training course from National Archives of Malaysia, Singapore and Korea.
 Besides, I attend International Seminars searching about National Archives of different countries from their website and reading publications of ICA that all about is my learning experience.
 Then, I contribute my experience and knowledge to our staff and other staff from public offices.

-**Title: The Drowned and the Saved: Archives during the 1966 flood of Florence and their Disaster Recovery Plan (DRP)**
+# The Drowned and the Saved: Archives during the 1966 flood of Florence and their Disaster Recovery Plan (DRP)

 **Abstract:**